Table of contents

 - Special process

 - Special processes shall refer to manufacturing processes, the results of which cannot be directly verified by means of a product inspection or testing after manufacture; instead, any shortcomings in the process may only appear later while the product is in use.
+Special processes include, for instance welding, forming and heat treatment.

 - Modification shall refer to introducing changes to a system, structure or component so that it no longer corresponds to previous specifications.

-- Serially manufactured valve
+- Serially manufactured component

 - Built-to-order product